seanpatrickmay/NQueensGeneticAlgorithms/README.md

+Run with arguments: Population-Size Number-Of-Queens, or only Number-Of-Queens.

+If you run with only Number-Of-Queens specified, population size will default to 200.

 Very simple and unpolished implementation of genetic algorithm for solving the N-Queens problem for fun.
 Represents each population member as N-length array of int 1-N.